-- Put the eggs, sugar, coffee and vanilla in the bowl of a mixer fitted with the whisk attachment and beat at high speed for about 10 minutes, until the mixture is very thick and ribbons form as batter drips off the whisk.
+- Put the eggs, sugar, coffee and vanilla in the bowl of a mixer fitted with the whisk attachment and beat at high speed for about 10 minutes or until the mixture is very thick and yellow.

-- Very gradually add the warm chocolate.
+- Very gradually add the (just slightly warm) chocolate.
 Scrape down the sides of the bowl and work rubber spatula around the bottom of the bowl, then continue to mix just until the chocolate is incorporated.
-Add the melted butter.
-Add the dry ingredients and mix gently but thoroughly, then stir in the remaining chocolate chunks.
-The mixture will look like a thick, marshmallowy cake batter.
+Add the dry ingredients and mix gently but thoroughly.
+Make sure the mixture is not so warm that it will melt any additional chocolate, then stir in the remaining chocolate chunks.

-- Cover the bowl with plastic and chill for several hours, or overnight (I chilled the dough for an hour).
+- Cover the bowl with plastic and chill for several hours, or overnight.
 The dough can be made ahead and kept refrigerated for up to 4 days.